 Contact our Team of Experienced Partition Lawyers Serving the City of Ontario, County of San Bernardino, California

 Our Ontario partition litigation attorneys will work diligently to obtain a favorable outcome on your behalf, whether by negotiation or litigation.
-Talkov law unlocks access to justice for co-owners by funding your case.
+Talkov Law Partition Attorneys unlocks access to justice for co-owners by funding your case.
 For qualified cases, you pay no fees until we successfully partition your property by obtaining a sale on the market or to your co-owner!
 For a free consultation with California’s first and largest team of partition attorneys at Talkov Law, call (909) 577-3300 or contact us online today.